Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems

 However, this does not mean that the scheme \eqref{eq:counterexample-method-thm:Lipschitz-impossible} is energy stable for semibounded operators.
 Indeed, its stability function

 satisfies $\abs{\phi(\i y)} > 1$ for $0 \neq y \in \R$.
 Hence, the scheme is not even stable for linear skew-symmetric operators with constant coefficients. \end{remark}

-\begin{remark} The proof above relies on the fact that if a Runge--Kutta method has a unique node $c_k$, then the value of the corresponding stage derivative $L(c_k \dt)$ can be chosen independently of the values of all other stages.
+\begin{remark} The proof of Theorem~\ref{thm:Lipschitz-impossible} above relies on the fact that if a Runge-Kutta method has a distinct node $c_k$, then the value of the corresponding stage derivative $L(c_k \dt)$ can be chosen independently of the values of all other stages.
 For methods with only duplicated nodes, the values of the stage derivatives become coupled and the problematic construction in the proof is precluded. \end{remark}

-The assumption of Theorem~\ref{thm:Lipschitz-impossible} may be necessary.
-This conjecture is supported by the following scheme. \begin{example} The explicit Runge--Kutta method with Butcher coefficients
+The assumption of a distinct quadrature node used in Theorem~\ref{thm:Lipschitz-impossible} may be necessary.
+This conjecture is supported by the following result.
+The proof of Theorem~\ref{thm:Lipschitz-impossible} relies on the construction of a suitable operator $L$ such that $L(t_1) L(t_2) = L(t_2) L(t_1)$ for all $t_1, t_2 \in [0,T]$ and $\forall t \in [0,T]\colon L(t) = - L(t)^T$.
+For such operators, the following confluent Runge-Kutta method is energy stable. \begin{proposition} The Runge-Kutta scheme with coefficients

-has four stages, is second order accurate, and does not have a unique node. \end{example}